 ”He was so disappointed, my dad, as I chose handball.
 I did it because I got the chance to play in the first league, for me that was a really big thing.
 My dad eventually changed his point of view.“

-In 1996, legendary coach Bengt Johansson contacts Vranjes with the wish: ”I want you to play for the Swedish National Team.”
-He plays his first championship in Japan in 1997 wearing the number 17 on his shirt.
+In 1996, legendary handball coach Bengt Johansson contacts Vranjes with the wish: ”I want you to play for the Swedish National Team.”
+Vranjes plays his first championship in Japan in 1997 wearing the shirt number 17.
 This number has stayed with him ever since, he is convinced it brings him luck.
-Vranjes played 164 official games for Sweden (1996-2007) and scored 451 goals.
+The time as a national team player sums up to 164 official games for Sweden (1996-2007) and 451 goals.

 ”To play for your country is a very special and honorable task.
-Bengt Johansson is a great leader with a real feel for group dynamic, I respect him a lot.“
+Bengt Johansson was a great leader with a real feel for group dynamic, I respect him a lot.“

-In 1999, at the age of 26, Vranjes is offered his first international professional contract in BM Granollers, Liga ASOBAL in Spain.
+In 1999, at the age of 26, Vranjes is offered his first international professional contract from BM Granollers, in Liga ASOBAL, Spain.

 He signs a 3-year contract, but leaves Spain after two and transfers to German club HSG Nordhorn.

-”The years in Spain where great.
+”The years in Spain where fantastic.
 I had reached my dream – to become a professional handball player.
 In those days we had five training sessions plus one game a week.
-I am grateful that I got the opportunity to get acquainted with this fantastic region and its warm people.“
+I was grateful for the opportunity to get acquainted with that amazing region and its warm people.“

 The contract with HSG Nordhorn is for five years.
 Kent-Harry Andersson is Head Coach, and the team is loaded with Scandinavian players like Ola Lindgren, Peter Gentzel and Glenn Solberg.
-German player Holger Glandorf is a youngster in this team, as well as Maik Machulla (now head coach in SG Flensburg Handewitt).
+German player Holger Glandorf is a youngster in this team, as well as Maik Machulla (now Head Coach of SG Flensburg Handewitt).

-”The years at HSG Nordhorn were very nice and familial, all players had a really close relationship to one another.
-I am very thankful to Kent-Harry and Bernd Rigterink who brought me there.
-Kent Harry later took me to SG Flensburg Handewitt.“
+”The years at HSG Nordhorn were very nice and familial, all players developed a really close relationship to one another.
+I am very thankful that Kent-Harry and Bernd Rigterink brought me there.
+Kent Harry later also offered me a job at SG Flensburg Handewitt.“

 In 2006 SG Flensburg Handewitt signs a 2-year-contract with Vranjes.
 These are supposed to be his last years abroad before moving back to Sweden.